davahiatak1/SparkVSR-video/README.md

 ## <a name="training"></a>🔧 Training

 > **Note:** Training requires 4×A100 GPUs.
+> ⚠️ **Important:** The Stage-1 weight is the intermediate result of our first training stage and is trained only in latent space.
+We release it mainly for training-time validation and comparison.
+The Stage-2 model is the final SparkVSR model.

 - 🔹 **Stage-1 (Latent-Space): Keyframe-Conditioned Adaptation.** Enter the `finetune/` directory and start training: